 Schnelle works at Sysco and studied Culinary Arts at the Culinary Institute of America.

-Born and raised in the Tulsa area, Shane currently works as a free lance Web Developer.
-He has a long history of working with and volunteering for local charities and non-profits.
-He is also an avid caver and a long standing member of the National Speleological Society where he has been the Secretary of their local division, the Tulsa Regional Oklahoma Grotto.
+Born and raised in the Tulsa area, Shane currently works as a Web Developer with Cubic Creative.
+He has a long history of working with and volunteering for local charities and non-profits in the Tulsa area.
+He is also an avid caver and a long standing member of the National Speleological Society where he has been the Secretary of their local division, the Tulsa Regional Oklahoma Grotto, since 2012.